xnacly/go-fast-date/README.md

 Go port of _A Very Fast 64–Bit Date Algorithm_, based on [A Very Fast 64–Bit Date Algorithm: 30–40% faster](https://www.benjoffe.com/fast-date-64) by Ben Joffe.
-Special thanks to [Ben Joffe](https://www.benjoffe.com/) for writing such an easy to follow blog post and implementation.
+Special thanks to @benjoffe for writing such an easy to follow blog post and implementation.

 ## Usage